AkshatSh/DPD/docs/blog_5.md

 ![Span F1](figures/weak_function_span_f1.png)

 In particular, take a look at the `linear` weak function as compared to our benchmark of `no_weak`.
 Although the average improvement is mariginally it does show some improvement on the Span F1, which shows some promise.

+## Next blog post

+Now that we have experimented with a good set of single labeling functions, the next thing to do is look at more advanced solutions, and I have 3 directions in mind that can be worked on in parallel.

+1. Use Snorkel to use multiple labeling functions at once, and use it to generate a weak set
+2. Replace GloVe with a contextual embedding space (ELMo or BERT)
+3. Weighted training might not be appropriate it may be better to experiment with tune the model on the noisy set, and then "fine tune" it on the gold set

 ## References